Master's Degree I level | A.A. 2026-2027

 Career Opportunities

-MICAD graduates find professional outlets in various fields, including:
+MICAD graduates find career opportunities in various fields, including:

 - International organizations and specialized agencies